xErik/gdpr_ads/README_gdpr_ads.md

 The GDPR page uses the GDPR service.

-Make the `GdprPage` the initial screen / home screen of the app and it will display or not display GDPR dialogs as necessary.
+Make the `GdprInitialPage` the initial screen / home screen of the app and it will display or not display GDPR dialogs as necessary.
 The page offers debug configuration options like resetting the GDPR consent.

 Use the `GdprUpdatePage` to show an update dialog.
 It will always display the dialog.